Mir Mohammad Ali Khan

-Recently Mir was invited as a State Guest by the Communist Party of China where he represented as the head of the delegation and met with several Ministers and high ranking members of the CCP and discussed China Pakistan relations.He was also invited by the Irani Embassy in Pakistan to meet the Foreign Minister of Iran to discuss global affairs.
-Mir was also congratulated by the famous director filmmaker Oliver Stone where Oliver presented him the script of the movie Wall Street and inscribed "To the first Muslim owner of an investment bank on Wall Street.
+Mir Mohammad Alikhan also known as MirMak, is a Pakistani stockbroker and a fugitive who is known for allegedly misappropriating millions of dollars from multiple clients of his brokerage firm; among them are individuals associated with the Gambino crime family.

+During an interview, Alikhan stated that he was acting as an adviser to President Pervez Musharraf when The New York Times published a story about him in 2000.

 Early life and career

 Khan was born in Karachi, Pakistan.
 He claims his lineage to the royal family of Mir Osman Ali Khan.

-Raised in a family rich in faith and intellect, he draws inspiration from his grandfather, Syed Ali Asghar Bilgrami, former Governor of Hyderabad Deccan.
-At 29, he founded Klein, Maus & Shire, becoming the first Muslim to receive a full-service investment banking license on Wall Street.
-A pioneer of Islamic finance, he contributed to the Harvard Islamic Finance Program and the Dow Jones Islamic Index.
-Author of six books and over 800 articles, and a former Advisor to Pakistan’s Government, Mir MAK believes that legacy lies in ideas, not titles.

-Controversies
+Khan studied at Sharfabad Government School for the first few years of his education.
+He moved to the United States in his early teenage years with his family.
+He worked for two years at a video rental store while he was a student at Rutgers University between 1985 and 1989.
+Alikhan acknowledged later in interviews with the US regulators that he never earned a Rutgers degree.

+In early 1995, Alikhan founded a small brokerage firm named Klein, Maus & Shire, situated on Wall Street in New York City.
+According to a report by the Financial Industry Regulatory Authority, the company was established in August 1994 in Indiana solely as a broker-dealer entity.

+Khan served as both the chairman and president of Klein; Asim Sain Kohli, his brother-in-law, held the position of chief operating officer.

+Legal issues

 Indictment in the United States

-On 12 May 1999, the New York Post reported that the Gambino crime family was suing Klein, Maus & Shire, of which Khan was CEO, for fraud and breach of fiduciary duty.
-The firm closed in February 1999, and Khan subsequently fled to Pakistan with his wife and two sons.
+On 12 May 1999, the New York Post reported that members of the Gambino crime family were suing Klein, Maus & Shire, of which Alikhan was CEO, for fraud and breach of fiduciary duty.
+The firm closed in February 1999.

-Alikhan was charged by the Security and Exchange Commission (SEC) and a Manhattan Grand Jury on May 17, 1999, accused of five counts of Grand Larceny in the Second Degree for stealing funds from five clients, including Thomas Gambino.
+Alikhan was charged by the Security and Exchange Commission (SEC) and a Manhattan Grand Jury on 17 May 1999, accused of five counts of Grand Larceny in the Second Degree for stealing funds from five clients, including Thomas Gambino.
 If convicted, he faced up to 25 years in prison on each count.
-Khan fled to Pakistan along with his wife and two sons, leaving his brother-in-law Kohli and his employee Maurice A. Gross Jr. to face the consequences of the firm's collapse.
+Alikhan fled to Pakistan along with his wife and two sons, leaving his brother-in-law Kohli and his employee Maurice A. Gross Jr. to face the consequences of the firm's collapse.

 In a 2016 interview, he claimed to have "defeated Zionists" in the SEC fraud cases.
-In a 2017 interview, he called Wall Street as "Zionist-ic" and claimed that he closed company Klein, Maus & Shire, following a conflict with the Attorney General of New York Eliot Spitzer and also said that he "will fight one day the allegations that the (US) Securities and Exchange Commission has levelled against" him.
+In a 2017 interview, he called Wall Street "Zionist-ic" and claimed that he closed Klein, Maus & Shire following a conflict with the Attorney General of New York Eliot Spitzer and also said that he "will fight one day the allegations that the (US) Securities and Exchange Commission has levelled against" him.